BlazorExtensions/Canvas/README.md

 Both Canvas 2D and WebGL are supported.

-Both WebAssembly (client-side) and server-side scenarios are supported.
+Both Blazor Server Apps and Blazor WebAssembly Apps are supported.

 **NOTE** Currently targets the v3.0.0-preview8 version of Blazor.